-This one-month long extravaganza dedicated to shopping, dining, and entertainment should be experienced at least once in your lifetime.
+You should experience this one-month-long extravaganza dedicated to shopping, dining, and entertainment at least once in your lifetime.

 Held in December – January every year, it’s the time when you’ll get to immerse yourself in unmatched festivities, enjoy shopping at head-spinning low rates, and further participate in raffle draws with jaw-dropping prizes.